corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 The three nodes described here are just an example. `Cordform` allows you to specify any number of nodes and define their configurations and names as needed.
 {{< /note >}}

-Run this example task to create the three nodes in the `build/nodes` directory:
+Run this example task to create the three nodes in the `build/nodes` directory.
+Make sure to use [Corda gradle plug-in version 5.0.10](https://github.com/corda/corda-gradle-plugins/releases) or above:

 ```groovy
 task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['jar']) {